-We have, from time to time, entered into Deferred Compensation Arrangements with certain of our executive officers, including one of the Named Executive Officers.
+We have, from time to time, entered into Deferred Compensation Arrangements with certain of our executive officers.
 These arrangements are negotiated with individual officers on a case-by-case basis.
-The status of our Deferred Compensation Arrangements with our Named Executive Officers during 2015 is summarized for each of our Named Executive Officers in the following table, and further descriptions of them are provided following the table.
+Our Named Executive Officers did not participate in a Deferred Compensation Arrangement with us during 2016.